zhiyanxie/Yeoman-angular-generator/README.md

 # Yeoman-angular-generator [![Gitter](https://img.shields.io/badge/Gitter-Join_the_Yeoman_chat_%E2%86%92-00d06f.svg)](https://gitter.im/yeoman/yeoman)

 ## Purpose
+Quickly set up new component for your project
 >For consistancy of code style and best practice
 >according to https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md

 ##Installation
-if you do not have node.js install yet, follow instruction: https://nodejs.org/en/
+>Edit index.js file for your project in the directory path if you do not have node.js install yet, follow instruction: https://nodejs.org/en/